-Yoga Asana is a term commonly used to describe the physical practice that trains the body in building strength, flexibility and stamina; in traditionally in preparation for meditation, Those who have practised even just a little bit of yoga will know its benefits are far-reaching and a wonderful complement to our busy often frantic schedules.
+Yoga Asana is a term commonly used to describe the physical practise that trains the body in building strength, flexibility and stamina; traditionally in preparation for meditation, Those who have practised even just a little bit of yoga will know its benefits are far-reaching and a wonderful complement to our busy often frantic schedules.

 If you’ve encountered yoga, it may have been called “Hatha” yoga, and this is the generic term used to describe the variety of physical yoga styles.
 There are numerous and growing range of styles and hybrids on offer but ones commonly available include Ashtanga Vinyasa, Anusara, Bikram, Yin, Shadow and Iyengar.

 The word yoga is derived from the Sanskrit word yuj which translated means union and on a spiritual level, yoga has the potential to have a profound and holistic effect on the human experience and well being on all levels; physical, intellectual and mental.

 The origins of yoga are over 2000 years old and often credited to Patanjali’s Yoga Sutras.
 In this ancient scripture, Patanjali discussed the Eight Limbs of Ashtanga Yoga; the stages towards enlightenment.
 In the West, the Asana, Pranayama and Pratyahara are the most popular yogic practices.
 They represent the Third, Fourth and Fifth Limbs, respectively.
 Asana and Pranayama cover the physical practice of posture and breath control, whilst Pratyahara examines the withdrawal of the senses.
 According to the Yoga Sutras, the mastering of Asana and Pranayama generates the conditions for Pratyahara, which enables the capacity for meditation and ultimately the union of mind, body and soul.